Analysis | President Trump’s paper-stack politicking makes another appearance

 There’s one more example worth mentioning.
 When Trump contracted the coronavirus last month, he wound up spending a weekend at Walter Reed National Military Medical Center.
 While there, he made an effort to present everything in a business-as-usual manner, including recording several video messages to the public and staging photos in which he went from jacketed in one room to his shirt sleeves in another over a span of about 10 minutes.

 Close observers noticed that, in the image above, Trump appears to be writing on an otherwise blank piece of paper.
-This is a necessary precursor to getting words on a piece of paper of course, but it was not really clear what we were supposed to be taking away from this.
+This is a necessary precursor to getting words on a piece of paper, of course, but it was not really clear what we were supposed to be taking away from this.
 Was he signing a blank piece of paper?
 Making notes off the top of his head?

 It was something of a mystery.
 But now, happily, we know the answer.